Eudora Welty House: Overview

-The Visitor Center

-The Visitor Center is located next door to the home of Eudora Welty at 1109 Pinehurst Street.
+In 2009, the Education and Visitors Center was opened next door at 1109 Pinehurst Street.
+There, visitors can purchase tickets to tour the Welty House, see a selection of Welty's literary awards, and explore exhibits based on the author's memoir, One Writer's Beginnings.
 This center is used to provide visitors with an overview of Welty's life, writings, and literary achievements.
-Inside of the visitor center is a store where visitors can buy books, shirts, and other such memorabilia relating to Eudora Welty.
-The Visitor Center is also home to a "Little Library," which is a community maintained free library.
+Inside the visitor center is a gift shope where visitors can buy books, shirts, and other memorabilia relating to Eudora Welty.
+The Visitor Center is also home to a "Little Library", which is a community maintained free library.
 This is a space dedicated to the preservation of literature.

-The Garden
+Garden

-This garden was designed by Chestina Welty, Eudora Welty's mother, in 1925.
+This garden behind the home was designed by Chestina Welty, Eudora Welty's mother, in 1925.
 The garden was often referred to by Eudora and her mother as a labor of love.
-It is located in the back of Eudora Welty's home and is a popular tourist attraction.
-The garden has a rose garden section, woodland garden section, and a camellia flower collection.
 Chestina Welty put enormous effort into the design of the garden, creating a "succession of bloom" throughout the entire year.
 For example, over 40 varieties of camellias bloom in the garden throughout the winter months.
 In the summer, the night-blooming cereus plants bloom on the side porch, an event Welty often invited friends to come spectate.

+In the 1950s, as members of the Welty family and their friends experienced bad health, the garden was neglected.
+After her mother's death, Eudora returned to gardening as a form of comfort.
+In the 1990s, as Welty aged and became preoccupied with other work, the garden again fell into disrepair.
+After her death, she authorized the garden's restoration by preservationist Susan Haltom.
+Haltom, who painstakingly recreated the garden at its peak, had to seek out plants that had become rare, and documented the experience with writer Jane Roy Brown and photographer Langdon Clay in their book One Writer's Garden.

-Visitors are able to tour and explore the vast amount of different species of flowers growing in the garden, many of which feature in Welty's writing.
+The restored garden has a rose garden section, woodland garden section, and a camellia flower collection.
+Visitors today are able to tour and explore the vast amount of different species of flowers growing in the garden, many of which feature in Welty's writing.
 In The Golden Apples the cereus is depicted as "a naked, luminous, complicated flower."
 Welty also wrote extensively about the garden in her letters.